Melodi17/Q-Limits/README.md

 ### Change Log

+- **[Version 2.0.4]** Implemented a proper command line parser (https://github.com/commandlineparser/commandline), in order to make the code more reliable and 'clean'.
+Fixing: https://github.com/Melodi17/Q-Limits/issues/2
 - **[Version 2.0.4]** Progress bar spinner now is blue
 - **[Version 2.0.4]** Implemented write output instead of throwing an error when the specified module is not found
 - **[Version 2.0.4]** Shows error when insufficient arguments are supplied